aasedek/Dynamic-Meta-Learning/README.md

-# DML - Dynamic Meta-Learning for Adaptive XGBoost-Neural Ensembles
+# Dynamic Meta-Learning for Adaptive XGBoost-Neural Ensembles

 A modular implementation of the Dynamic Meta-Learning for Adaptive XGBoost-Neural Ensembles framework for enhanced predictive modeling.